-a.
+- a.
 Whenever by the provisions of this chapter the performance of any act is required, or the performance of any act is prohibited, or whatever regulation, dimension or limitation is imposed on the use of, or upon any land, or on the erection or alteration or the use or change of use of a structure or the uses within such structure, a failure to comply with such provisions of this chapter shall constitute a violation of this chapter.
-Every day on which a violation exists shall constitute a separate violation and a separate offense.
+Every day on which a violation exists shall constitute a separate violation and a separate offense. - b.
+Any violation of this ordinance is hereby declared to be a public nuisance per se.